ShawZG/CustomGraphicsChart/README.md

 # CustomGraphicsChart
-A demo that display a bar chart by QtGraphics View Framework.
+A demo that display a bar chart by Qt Graphics View Framework.